-Why continuous improvement requires more than just technical input if real, sustainable change is to be achieved
+Why continuous improvement requires more than just technical input if real, sustainable change is to be achieved.

 A typical scenario

 Organisations go through cycles where they review operations to ensure capabilities match current best practice, fit into the commercial strategy of the business and are fit for customer demands.
-These cycles often take place after economic shocks have hit a business, be it a sudden drop in profits from lost clients or a macroeconomic event such as a recession or ‘Brexit’.
+These cycles often take place after economic shocks have hit a business.
+This could be a sudden drop in profits from lost clients or a macroeconomic event such as a recession or ‘Brexit’.
 All too often change initiatives such as continuous improvement (CI) and lean follow modest upturns as resources become available to tackle issues and the appetite for change is at its highest.

 However, this improvement initially, hailed as a success and rightly championed as best practice, is often transitory and unsustained.

 Many operational and leadership teams unreasonably feel that CI is designed adversely to affect their jobs and careers.
 They fear change and, in many cases, fail to continue engaging with CI when it becomes more challenging and the quick gains are gone.
 This lack of engagement is typically not because employee communications or incentive schemes are missing.
 More likely it will be because various layers, individuals or departmental teams are reluctant to change beyond a certain, very modest point.
 Only relatively rarely do we find that the staff is actually incapable of changing.